 Run the dashboard command and pass in your OpenAPI spec, or vacuum Report.

-Everything is keyboard driven (no mouse).
+Everything is keyboard driven (mouse wheel scrolling is also supported).

 Action Keys Action Result